ArleCamille/alarm-hikey960-image/README.md

 This would be time-consuming because it uses `dd`, not `fallocate`.
 After the process, the script will output the partition table to both the console and the text file `ptable.log` for reference.

 ## Creating the disk image
 HiKey partition layout requires many garbage partitions.
-Although not all of them could be salvaged, we will use at least some of them for our use.
+How you will salvage them will differ for each, but I use the following layout, and thus the `flash-all.sh` file is written as such:

 - `boot` (the 7th partition) will be used only for EFI system partition.
-Its space is too limited to actually contain DTBs and GRUB modules.
+Its space is too limited to actually contain DTBs and the uncompressed kernel.
 - `vendor` (the 11th partition) will act as the actual boot partition.
 - `system` (the 10th partition) is too small to act as the actual root, while being too large not to use.
 Thus we will use it as the `/var` partition.
 - Obviously, `userdata` (the last partition), the largest among all the partitions, will be used as our root partition.